valeriahhdez/engineer-the-docs/docs/blog/doc-ops.md

 - Tooling: Develop or customize static site generators (e.g., Docusaurus, Hugo, MkDocs, Sphinx).
 - Integration: Connect docs with codebases, APIs, SDKs, or product UIs so that docs update automatically.
 Or at least "less manual than before."
 - Content delivery: Implement search, localization, and versioning systems.
 - Data and metrics: Collect analytics on documentation usage and performance.
-Then quietly question your life choices when analytics show that everyone ignores your “Getting Started” guide.
+Then quietly question your life choices when analytics show that everyone ignores your “Getting started” guide.
 - Docs as code: Maintain repositories and ensure docs follow code-like workflows (linting, testing, reviews).

 In short, a documentation engineer bridges the gap between technical writing and software development, making documentation more reliable, maintainable, and developer-friendly.